Introduction to Climate Modeling

 observations -AND- serve as teaching tools.
 Building a working model proves "you

 are in possession of all the facts".
-Deviation from observation proves that your model works at some gross level
+Deviation from observation proves that your model

 Early Mechanical Models of the Solar

 In ancient times people built mechanical models of

 our solar system to predict the current location of the planets and stars.
 These models

 were based upon naked-eye observations and worked well until better observations